The Vector Properties Dialog

 The entries in the Shadow menu are the same as for point and line layers.

-In the Placement menu, you find special settings for polygon layers. radiobuttonon Offset from centroid, radiobuttonoff Horizontal (slow), radiobuttonoff Around centroid, radiobuttonoff Free and radiobuttonoff Using perimeter are possible.
+In the Placement menu, you find special settings for polygon layers.
+Offset from centroid, Horizontal (slow), Around centroid, Free and Using perimeter are possible.

 Related to the choice of Label Placement, several options will appear.
 As for Point Placement you can choose the distance for the polygon outline, repeat the label around the polygon perimeter.